[Image Source] AI illustration by DALL·E

 📌 Example Usage

-“Maybe because I grew up lacking things, I keep wanting to buy stuff.”
+→ “It’s because I couldn’t have things when I was a kid—I keep wanting to buy stuff.”

 🔍 Analysis